This is the multi-page printable view of this section. Click here to print.

 |

-- The LB server group member information set in the Auto-Scaling Group can also be checked in the Connected Resources of the LB Server Group.
+- The LB server group member information configured in the Auto-Scaling Group can also be viewed in LB Server Group Connected Resources.

-- If manual connection/disconnection between the server and Load Balancer is required, refer to Adding an LB Server Group Member.
+- Also, if manual connection/disconnection between the server and the Load Balancer is required, see Add LB Server Group Member.

 Notification